dberardi99/Machine-Learning-Roadmap-Zero-to-Hero/README.md

 # Machine-Learning-Roadmap-Zero-to-Hero
-A step-by-step roadmap covering the essential skills you need to learn to become a successful machine learning engineer
+A step-by-step roadmap covering the essential skills you need to learn to become a machine learning engineer